 The Chief Operating Officer (COO) is one of the most important C-Level positions and one of the most difficult positions to recruit for.
+Not all companies include this role.
+Still, many who don't are considering adding it for reasons outlined below.
 The role often includes comprehensive responsibilities and is sometimes misunderstood because of the dynamic range of skills it demands.
-In addition, the role can vary widely based on a company's unique needs, stage of development, team composition, and the strengths of the current executive team.
-As the second-in-command, reporting to the CEO, the COO is accountable for daily operations and administrative functions.
-In some cases, the COO may also assume the title of President/COO if they have external responsibilities.
+In addition,